When Data-Free Beats the Gold Standard

 The Conventional Wisdom

 GPTQ is the gold standard for post-training quantization.
 Published at ICLR 2023, it uses a calibration dataset and Hessian-based optimization to make intelligent compression decisions.
-The algorithm processes each layer sequentially, using second-order information from calibration data to determine how to quantize each weight column while compensating for the error introduced to subsequent columns.
+The algorithm processes each layer sequentially, using second-order information from calibration data to figure out how to quantize each weight column while compensating for the error introduced to subsequent columns.

 The Head-to-Head Results